joebew42/joebew42.github.io/_posts/2020-07-16-between-responsibility-and-reason-to-change.markdown

 These people are going to send the information about a poker game with a string formatted like that.
 No more, no less.

-So, if nothing is gonna to change, having the parser with a single class is a well and reasonable decision.
+So, if nothing is going to change, having the parser with a single class is a well and reasonable decision.
 No other string formats to support, no other kind of input, just straight with that input.

 ## The Parser in a single class